jmenichole/bet-check/bet-check/SESSION_SUMMARY.md

-# 📋 BETCHECK - FINAL COMPLETION SUMMARY
+# 📋 BETCHECK - FINAL COMPLETION SUMMARY (Reference)

 **Status**: ✅ **100% COMPLETE AND READY**
 **Date**: December 11, 2025
 **Project**: BetCheck - AI Sports Prediction Engine

+Note: This is a long-form recap.
+For daily development, see `README.md` and `QUICK_START_GUIDE.md`.

 ---